MichiyoYo/react-todo-list-with-hooks/README.md

 ## Tech Stach

-This app is made uniquely with React.
-I utilized the following Hooks in the implementation
+This app is made uniquely with React and deployed on Vercel.
+I utilized the following React hooks in the implementation

 - useReducer()
 - useRef()